KBNA-FM

-KBNA-FM (97.5 MHz "Ké Buena 97.5") is a commercial radio station in El Paso, Texas.
-The station is owned by Pro Radio LLC and it airs a Regional Mexican radio format.
+KBNA-FM (97.5 MHz; "Ké Buena 97.5") is a radio station in El Paso, Texas, United States, owned by Luz María Rygaard.
+It broadcasts a regional Mexican format and broadcasts from a transmitter in the Franklin Mountains to the El Paso–Juárez area.

-KBNA-FM's transmitter is located in the Franklin Mountains, off Scenic Drive in El Paso.
-The station has an effective radiated power (ERP) of 100,000 watts horizontal and 48,000 watts vertical.
-The signal extends north to Las Cruces, New Mexico, and south through Ciudad Juárez and the Mexican state of Chihuahua.

 History

 Early years

 On February 16, 1969, KINT-FM first signed on.
 It was owned by Sun County Broadcasting, which also owned KINT (1590 AM; now KELP).
 The 1970s version of KINT-FM is not related to the current KINT-FM, heard on 93.9 MHz and owned by Entravision Communications.
 While its AM station carried a contemporary hits format, KINT-FM aired progressive rock.

 By the mid-1970s, KINT-FM had joined its AM sister station, playing top 40 hits and later adding disco music.
 Larry Daniels owned KINT-AM-FM in the early 1970s.
 Jim Tabor (formerly a DJ at KLIF in Dallas) and his father bought the stations in 1974.
 The studios and the 1590 AM transmitter were at 5300 El Paso Drive.
 They moved the offices to the 5959 Gateway Building near Bassett Center, and then bought a building at 5710 Trowbridge that became known as Radio Center.